fardeen9983/Ultimate-Dux/Python/Frameworks/Kivy/Readme.md

 ```

 All these dependencies will be available in the `Requirements.txt` file which you can use to directly install all above dependencies.

+You can also refer to this [documentation](https://kivy.org/doc/stable/installation/installation-windows.html) to install the developer version of Kivy with Visual C Build tools and MingwPY.
+Or you can build and edit Kivy from the source too, bu that is not required for simple development.

+## Getting started

+1. Start by creating a new python file in a folder and importing `kivy`
+2. Run the file and check for errors
+3. Import `App` class from `kivy.app` module
+4. Create a `derived class` of the imported App class and define the build method which basically returns a widget imported from the `uix` module of kivy
+5. Call the `run` method on the derived class's instance to render the application.
+6. Your first Kivy app is complete in a single file with a few lines of code
+7. Run it using python command

+The created window can be resized with internal layout adjusting itself, thus proving that it will adjust for any platform